 The Bachelor's Programme in Game Design and Graphics is offered at Campus Gotland in Visby on the Baltic island of Gotland, Sweden.
-The language of instruction is entirely in English.
-The main subject Game Design is studied together with the students from the other Game Design programmes.
+The language of instruction is exclusively English.
+The main subject, Game Design, is studied together with the students from the other Game Design programmes.

 The theoretical courses within game design are taught through lectures, workshops and smaller projects.
 The majority of the courses include group work.
-The graphic courses are lecture-based with continuous practical training within the course related field.
+The graphic courses, in Expression in Convergent Media, are lecture-based with continuous practical training.

-Every year includes one or two project courses, in which you work with your specific role in groups, to produce complete games and that's when the teaching takes the shape of guidance and tutoring.
+The first couple of years include one or two project courses, in which you work with your specific role in groups to produce complete games.
+During that process you will receive supervision and guidance.

-The Bachelor's Programme in Game Design and Graphics theoretically and practically prepares you for a professional career within business, organisations, authorities or as a business owner.
-Find out where our alumni work.
+The Bachelor's Programme in Game Design and Graphics prepares you, theoretically and practically, for a professional career within business, organisations, government bodies or as a business owner.

 One of the programme's strengths is its well-established contact with the game industry.
 This is why the programme's former students make up an especially useful network.
-Through yearly recurring events, notable individuals from the international game industry, former students and academics are invited to judge student projects and share their experience.
+Through yearly recurring events arranged by the department, notable individuals from the international game industry, former students and academics are invited to judge student projects and share their experience.
 This provides an excellent opportunity for you to build your own contact network for your future career.

 The game industry is the largest and fastest growing business in the entertainment industry.
-It is in continuous development which leads to a large demand for a broad spectrum of creative professionals with game development as the common denominator.
-Games are also increasingly being used within education, training and medicine, under the name Serious Games.
+It is in continuous development, which leads to a large demand for a broad spectrum of creative professionals with game development as the common denominator.
+Games are also increasingly being used within education, training and medicine.

 As a graduate of the programme, you will be able to continue your studies at the Master's level in or outside Sweden.